-- Name of the Subrecipient Organization and the participating agency/organization, - The titles and contact information for the individuals that will serve as the primary contacts, - The timeframe of the agreement (this must cover the Grant Subaward performance period), - The roles and responsibilities (as they relate to the specific Grant Subaward) of the Subrecipient Organization and the participating agency/organization, - Specific information concerning all non-fiscal resources shared between the Subrecipient Organization and the participating agency/organization, - Reporting requirements necessary for the Subrecipient Organization to meet Cal OES reporting requirements, - Signatures of the chief executive or designee of the Subrecipient Organization and the participating agency/organization, including the dates of those signatures, and

-Specific information concerning the transfer of any Grant Subaward funds from the Subrecipient Organization to the participating agency/organization.
+- Name of the Subrecipient Organization and the participating agency/organization, - The titles and contact information for the individuals that will serve as the primary contacts, - The timeframe of the agreement (this must cover the Grant Subaward performance period), - The roles and responsibilities (as they relate to the specific Grant Subaward) of the Subrecipient Organization and the participating agency/organization, - Specific information concerning all non-fiscal resources shared between the Subrecipient Organization and the participating agency/organization, - Reporting requirements necessary for the Subrecipient Organization to meet Cal OES reporting requirements, - Signatures of the chief executive or designee of the Subrecipient Organization and the participating agency/organization, including the dates of those signatures, and - Specific information concerning the transfer of any Grant Subaward funds from the Subrecipient Organization to the participating agency/organization.
 At a minimum, this information must include the total amount of Grant Subaward funds that will be transferred, the process for transferring the Grant Subaward funds (e.g., monthly invoices, payment based on deliverables), what the Grant Subaward funds will be used for, and any match contribution provided by the participating agency/organization.

-Any funds included in the Second-Tier Subaward must be clearly designated (not itemized) in the Grant Subaward Budget Pages (Cal OES Form 2-106a or b).
+Any funds included in the Second-Tier Subaward must be clearly designated (not itemized) in the Budget Forms, Second-Tier Subaward Costs category.